 Find an agent: There’s no such thing as one size fits all when it comes to real estate agents.
 Most agents specialize in a specific geographical area or industry sector, such as foreclosures or short sales.
 Finding the right agent for your needs will take lots of research.
 Referrals from friends and family can be a great place to start.

 Start looking: Are you willing to commute to work every day?
+Are you working hybrid or remote?
 Do you want your kids in a specific school district?
 Or do you want to be close to family?
 Narrowing your home search will save you lots of headaches.
 Now that you know what you can afford to buy, it’s a question of when and where.

 Make an offer: Once you’ve found a home that will work for you and your family, it’s time to make an offer.
 Work with your agent to determine a fair price (note: sometimes, depending on market conditions, it could be more than the initial asking price) and hash out an agreement.
 If the seller accepts your offer, you’re typically required to make a deposit (the lender will require the initial deposit documentation) on the home and the process begins.